Broncos find way again as Bills' OT woes continue in playoffs

 Denver Broncos

 What to make of the QB performance: The Bills have frustrated quarterbacks this season thanks to a variety of secondary looks that often look like man-to-man coverage but aren't.
-Buffalo entered Saturday's game with the NFL's best pass defense -- 156.9 passing yards allowed per game -- and certainly frustrated Bo Nix in his second career playoff start.
+Buffalo entered Saturday's game with the NFL's best pass defense -- 156.9 passing yards allowed per game -- and certainly frustrated Nix in his second career playoff start.
 Nix had two touchdown passes in the first half, including one to reserve tackle Frank Crum, but he looked unsettled other times, with multiple near-miss turnovers.
 Things were even more difficult after halftime, as Nix went 3-of-9 passing for 25 yards with an interception in the third quarter.
-But in typical Nix style, he stepped up late, putting the Broncos ahead in the fourth quarter with a touchdown pass to Marvin Mims Jr. and leading the winning drive in overtime.
+But in typical Nix style, he stepped up late, putting the Broncos ahead in the fourth quarter with a touchdown pass to Marvin Mims Jr. and leading the winning drive in overtime on which he was injured on the final play before the winning kick.

 Biggest hole in the game plan: Broncos coach Sean Payton said Thursday that he planned to write a note on his playsheet to remind himself to "run it'' against a Bills run defense that has been one of the worst in the league (28th in the regular season).
 Yet, the Broncos' running backs carried the ball only nine times in the first three quarters.
 Even though the Broncos lost two wide receivers -- Pat Bryant and Troy Franklin -- to injuries, Payton still did not lean into the run game.
 Instead, the Bills' defense flustered Nix at times with coverage looks, including one that led to a third-quarter interception.